maxglassie/maxglassie.github.io/_posts/2017-09-09-key-blockchain-concepts.markdown

 ---
 layout: post
-title:  "80/20 Blockchain: The Key Concepts"
+title:  "80/20 Blockchain: What Are The Key Concepts?"
 date:   2017-09-11 10:35 -0600
 tags:
     -blockchain